37 Toddler Stocking Stuffer Ideas. A Toddler Mom’s Ideas for the Best Stocking Stuffers for Toddlers and Preschoolers from Ages 2 to 4.

 My daughter absolutely loves bugs and the garden, and moths are her absolute favorite.
 This insect collecting kit is perfect for your budding scientist and explorer, and includes a mesh crate with a quick swinging door to keep your collection, a clear container with a magnifying lid, tweezers and a magnifier.
 Nice accompaniment to a gardening set.

-A classic for a reason, this bucket of plastic magnetic number and letters will help your kiddo with number and letter recognition, and later on, word recognition.
+A classic for a reason, this bucket of plastic magnetic numbers and letters will help your kiddo with number and letter recognition, and later on, word recognition.
 As a bonus, they include common math symbols for beginning math.
-We use these on spelling boards, in sensory bins, on the fridge, and also to play “fishing” (we use the Melissa and Doug magnetic fishing rods to fish for letters and numbers).
+We use these on spelling board games, in sensory bins, on the fridge, and also to play “fishing” (we use the Melissa and Doug magnetic fishing rods to fish for letters and numbers).

 Toddler Stocking Stuffers to Support Motor Skills Development